habiburrahmantalha/liveful-weather/weather/README.md

     - Weather forecast for next 5 days
 - Error handling for network issues and invalid city names

+## Project Structure
+- lib/screens: Contains the main UI and app logic.
+- lib/service: Contains the API calling singleton, utils, etc.
+## Approach
+- Setup and Basic UI: Created the project and added a basic UI with a search bar and button.
+- API Integration: Integrated OpenWeatherMap API to fetch weather data.
+- Display Data: Displayed fetched data on the UI.
+- Error Handling: Added error handling for network issues and invalid inputs.

 ## Setup and Run
 1. Clone the repository:
    ```bash